Quite possibly my favorite part of the year is that time around May when all of my roses start blooming at once.

 If you don’t have access to fresh rose petals, don’t use ones from the grocery store or florist unless you’re sure they’re organic.
-Most are treated with a ton of pesticides that aren’t good for food or cosmetic use on humans.
-Just use dried rose petals instead – you can buy chemical free ones from Mountain Rose Herbs.
+Most are treated with pesticides that haven’t been approved for food or cosmetic use on humans.
+Just use dried rose petals instead.

 To start with, gather up a jar full of rose petals.
 I like to let mine sit uncovered, on my porch, for a few hours so that any bugs I may have inadvertently gathered have time to escape.

 Once you’ve ensured the safety of any little critters, pour simmering hot water over the petals and cover with a saucer.

 Let this steep for about ten to twenty mintues and you will have a scented pink water.
 (Don’t make it too strong though and be careful with red roses, as a too-dark tea can make your soap turn brown.)
 Strain and use in the recipe below.